AgentMC/Sao19/Translate/En/Part1.md

 Asuna next to her answered in a loud but trembling voice.

-"Thank you, then keep the circuit as it is"
+"Thank you, then keep en eye on the circuit."

 "I will"